infernoarchon/DoggyDB/README.md

 # DoggyDB
-An simple app to get dog gifs from GIPHY.
+An simple app to get dog info and gifs from GIPHY.

 ## APIs Used
 - https://developers.giphy.com/